Wild Blue Phlox, Louisiana Blue, Woodland Phlox, Wild Sweet William

 (Phlox divaricata subsp. laphamii)

-Synonyms of Phlox divaricata (12) (Updated on 3-15-21): Armeria divaricata (L.) Kuntze, Phlox canadensis Sweet, Phlox divaricata f. albiflora Farw., Phlox divaricata f. albiflora House, Phlox divaricata f. albiflora D.M.Moore, Phlox divaricata f. bicolor J.W.Moore, Phlox divaricata var. canadensis (Sweet) Wherry, Phlox divaricata f. candida E.J.Palmer & Steyerm., Phlox divaricata f. coulteri Fernald, Phlox divaricata f. purpurea Farw., Phlox glomerata Nutt., Phlox vernalis Salisb.
+Synonyms of Phlox divaricata (12) (Updated on 5-20-21 from Plants of the World Online): Armeria divaricata (L.) Kuntze, Phlox canadensis Sweet, Phlox divaricata f. albiflora Farw., Phlox divaricata f. albiflora House, Phlox divaricata f. albiflora D.M.Moore, Phlox divaricata f. bicolor J.W.Moore, Phlox divaricata var. canadensis (Sweet) Wherry, Phlox divaricata f. candida E.J.Palmer & Steyerm., Phlox divaricata f. coulteri Fernald, Phlox divaricata f. purpurea Farw., Phlox glomerata Nutt., Phlox vernalis Salisb.

 Phlox divaricata L. is the correct and accepted scientific name for the Wild Blue Phlox.
 The genus and species were both named and described as such by Carl Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-This subspecies I observed, Phlox divaricata subsp. laphamii (Alph.Wood) Wherry was named and described as such by Edgar Theodore Wherry in Baileya in 1956.
+The subspecies on this page, Phlox divaricata subsp. laphamii (Alph.Wood) Wherry, was named and described as such by Edgar Theodore Wherry in Baileya in 1956.
 It was first named Phlox divaricata var. laphamii by Alphonso Wood in the second edition of A Class-book of Botany in 1847.

-Plants of the World Online lists 69 accepted species in the Phlox genus (as of 3-15-21 when I last updated this page).
+Plants of the World Online lists 68 accepted species in the Phlox genus (as of 5-20-21 when this page was last updated).
 It is a member of the plant family Polemoniaceae with a total of 27 genera.
-Those numbers could change periodically as updates are made.
+Those numbers could change periodically as updates are made by POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.